Undergraduate

 What is the difference between the three programs?

 Bachelor of Psychological Science (Honours) is a 4-year APAC accredited sequence in psychology.
 It offers an intensive study of psychology and a number of electives designed to provide breadth in the degree.
 The fourth year is a structured year including a thesis and coursework.
-It is designed to provide students the most direct pathway to provisional registration as a psychologist, but does not offer the flexibility of the other two programs.

-The Bachelor of Arts (BA) and the Bachelor of Science (BSc) extended major in psychology are a 3-year undergraduate APAC accredited sequence in psychology.
+The Bachelor of Arts (BA) extended major in psychology and the Bachelor of Science (BSc) extended major in psychology are both a 3-year undergraduate APAC accredited sequence in psychology.
 They offer flexibility in terms of dual degree study, and additional majors or minors.
 The program rules for each degree differ slightly and there are additional requirements.
-There are a small number of courses not available in the BA/BSc.
+There are a small number of psychology courses not available to students in the BA/BSc.

 For more information regarding career options in psychology and maximising employability visit our careers and employment section.